ExeClim/Isca/docs/source/begginers_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now you have made plots – or indeed any file you want to transfer between the computer you have SSH’d into and your own – you will need a way of transferring them.
 There are several ways of doing this.

 *SFTP (SSH File Transfer Protocol)* is one, it will work on all operating systems and is the easiest for windows.
 One way of using SFTP is with an *SFTP client*, many are available.
 One of them is `Cyberduck <https://cyberduck.io>`_.
 It will require setting up but it is fairly straight forward.
 These clients tend to have a GUI so you can just drag and drop the files you want to transfer.
+It is also possible to view and transfer files using the native file browser if you're using Linux or macOS, using their built-in functions to connect via SFTP.

 Other option is to use a command line function, for example ``scp``.
 This is a secure file copy protol, which uses SSH.
 The usage is simple, for example on the computer you want to transfer the file to, type: